awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-cachepolicy-parametersincachekeyandforwardedtoorigin.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HeadersConfig`  <a name="cfn-cloudfront-cachepolicy-parametersincachekeyandforwardedtoorigin-headersconfig"></a>
-An object that determines whether any HTTP headers \(and if so, which headers\) are included in the cache key and automatically included in requests that CloudFront sends to the origin\.
+An object that determines whether any HTTP headers \(and if so, which headers\) are included in the cache key and in requests that CloudFront sends to the origin\.
 *Required*: Yes
 *Type*: [HeadersConfig](aws-properties-cloudfront-cachepolicy-headersconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `QueryStringsConfig`  <a name="cfn-cloudfront-cachepolicy-parametersincachekeyandforwardedtoorigin-querystringsconfig"></a>
-An object that determines whether any URL query strings in viewer requests \(and if so, which query strings\) are included in the cache key and automatically included in requests that CloudFront sends to the origin\.
+An object that determines whether any URL query strings in viewer requests \(and if so, which query strings\) are included in the cache key and in requests that CloudFront sends to the origin\.
 *Required*: Yes
 *Type*: [QueryStringsConfig](aws-properties-cloudfront-cachepolicy-querystringsconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)